tronprotocol/tips/tip-verify_proof.md

 (bool result,bytes memory msg) = VERIFYTRANSFERPROOF(byte[2144] intput);
 ```

-The length of total_intput ：2144 bytes

-The length of output：result：1byte

-​      msg: 66 ~ 1058 bytes

 The length of `input` is 2144 bytes.
 For the output, `reuslt` is a bool value to indicate whether the proof verification succeeds, the length of `msg` is 66~1058 bytes, which returns the node value to construct the Merkle tree.
+The time cost of `VERIFYTRANSFERPROOF` instruction takes about 15ms in parallel mode.

 （3）`VERIFYBURNPROOF`指令